How Drug or Alcohol Abuse Damages Your Immune System

 - Fetal Alcohol Spectrum Disorder (FASD): Alcohol, if consumed during a woman’s pregnancy can cause damage in utero, resulting in a group of conditions called Fetal Alcohol Spectrum Disorder (FASD).
 Fetal alcohol syndrome is the most severe of these and is one of the leading causes of birth defects in the U.S.

-Cigarette And Other Drug Use
+Cigarette and Other Drug Abuse

 Contact Us For More Information

-Alcohol and drug use, whether recreational or habitual, carries an increased risk of harm to your body.
+Alcohol and drug abuse, whether recreational or habitual, carries an increased risk of harm to your body.
 If you have any questions about these drugs or the subsequent illnesses or diseases that may result from their use, please don’t hesitate to contact us at Vertava Health today.